svenriebedell/KeyVaultBIOSPW/README.md

 ![image](https://user-images.githubusercontent.com/99394991/194842075-c8b58f95-3e11-44d7-b5c9-1ede5ecbeb54.png)

 #### Randomized Option (option)

 You need to enable this service first otherwise the password is used as PreSharedKey option

 - **$PasswordGenerator** status is $false and could change to $true, if $true the script using a randomized password.
-- **PWLength** is lenght of the randomized passwort choose a value between 1 - 32 (max.
+- **$PWLength** is lenght of the randomized passwort choose a value between 1 - 32 (max.
 32 characters)

 ![image](https://user-images.githubusercontent.com/99394991/194842166-e140fca3-f459-4370-ad4f-ded975c0db8f.png)

+## Troubleshouting and logging

+The PowerShell creating messages in Microsoft Event for Monitoring and troubleshouting

+- Event ID 20 - 22 for WMI BIOS Settings (20 - Error / 21 - Infomation / 22 - Success)
+- Event ID 30 - 32 for Key Vault Events (30 - Error / 31 - Infomation / 32 - Success)
+- Event ID 40 - 22 for PowerShell Modules (40 - Error / 41 - Infomation / 42 - Success)